 The Oldbridge Estate and the Battle of the Boyne Visitor Centre are next on your itinerary.
 Learn about the famous battle and enjoy the beautiful walks and gardens within the estate.
 For something really different, contact Boyne Boats to float through time on the Boyne Canal in a traditional Kerry Naomhog currach while you listen to the legends and history of this area.

-From here, explore the bustling town of Drogheda or one of the many beaches in the Boyne Valley.
+From here, explore the bustling town of Drogheda where Funtasia offers families lots of fantastic acitivities from bowling, arcade games, indoor climbing (The Ultimate Skyclimb is excellent!) and a state of the art indoor waterpark.
+Or if the weather is good why not visit one of the many beaches in the Boyne Valley.
 Laytown, Bettystown, Baltray, Clogherhead, Anagassan, there are some beautiful locations to choose from.
 We recommend the following eateries to end your day;

 - The Glyde Inn, Annagassan